Rachel Nichols, D.V.M.

 Nikki was born and raised on the coast of Connecticut.
 She got her first job at a veterinary clinic at the age of 14 and didn’t look back!
 After high school, she moved to Boston and then to Utah where she worked with all creatures from exotics to livestock.
 After many years in Moab, she then moved to Durango which ultimately led her to settle in Ouray County, CO.
 Nikki enjoys living a simple, off-grid lifestyle with her partner Justin, 3 dogs (Willow, Twig, Fred) and cat (Mayonnaise).
 In her spare time, she likes to hike, mountain bike, trail run and ski.
 She is also passionate about plant/wildlife identification, mushroom hunting, and any activity that includes being on the water!
 Nikki is looking forward to developing her land into a small, sustainable homestead and is extremely grateful to call these mountains her forever home.

-Dawn Oliver, CVT, is a Colorado native, and has had nearly 30 years of experience in the veterinary field.
+Dawn is a Colorado native, and has had over 30 years of experience in the veterinary field.
 She obtained her certification in 1994, after attending both Mesa State College in Grand Junction and Colorado Mountain College in Glenwood Springs.
 She has also taken other pre veterinary medicine courses and continuing education courses through the years to keep current on the newest advances.
-She has formerly held board positions for the Colorado Association of Certified Veterinary Technicians, and won the award for veterinary technician of the year in the state of Colorado in 2012.
+She has formerly held board positions for the Colorado Association of Certified Veterinary Technicians, including Ethics Committee Chair and Vice President for 2 terms.
+In 2012, she was awarded the CVMA Technician of the year for the state of Colorado.